frasertheking/pipdb/docs/source/functions.rst

 A helper module for data visualization and quicklook generation.

-**plot_precip_data_for_day(ds, site, year, month, day)** Generates a 1x5 subplot for precipitation data, with specific visualizations for PSD, VVD, and rho.
+**plot_precip_data_for_day(ds, site, year, month, day)** Generates a 1x5 subplot for precipitation data, with 2D visualizations for PSD, VVD, and rho and 1D for the L4 PIP products.

   - **Parameters**:
-    - ``ds``: xarray.Dataset with precipitation data.
+    - ``ds``: xarray.Dataset with the PIP data.
     - ``site``: Site name.
     - ``year``, ``month``, ``day``: Date details.
   - **Returns**:
     - None.
 Saves and displays the plot.

 **plot_inverse_exponential(a, b)**
   Plots an exponential decay function over a set number of timesteps.
+This function can be used in tandem with get_psd_params().

   - **Parameters**:
     - ``a``: Intercept term of the exponential function.